Changes due to Coronavirus Disease 2019 (COVID-19)

 If you have these symptoms and think you have been exposed to COVID-19, contact your primary care physician.
 If you know you have been exposed to COVID-19 but do not have symptoms, please see link for the CDC’s recommendations for you and notify us so we can reschedule your appointment.

-Additionally, if you are ill and have a fever, cough or other respiratory or flu-like symptoms AND have traveled within the past 14 days; or have had known exposure to someone diagnosed with COVID-19, please:
+Additionally, if you are ill and have a fever, cough or other respiratory or flu-like symptoms or have had known exposure to someone diagnosed with COVID-19, please:

 - DO NOT go to the emergency room (ER) unless you have an emergency.
 Going to the ER when not needed may lead to unnecessary exposure AND strain resources needed for truly sick patients.
 See here for some of the emergency symptoms seen with COVID-19.